+Drainage Basin 1 is located at the easternmost end of the Airport and is partially bisected by Drainage Basin 3.
 In the past, Drainage Basin 1 was occupied by the FBO facility serving general aviation aircraft (as opposed to regularly scheduled commercial passenger airlines).
-Following the North Side Improvements renovating and moving the FBO, this drainage basin now encompasses just a portion of the FBO public parking lot.
-Storm water runoff from adjacent properties to the east of SAN, flows in a westerly direction into Drainage Basin 1.
+Following the Northside Improvements renovating and moving the FBO, this drainage basin now encompasses just a portion of the FBO public parking lot, a portion of the eastern blast fence area, and the vehicle service road (VSR).
+Storm water runoff from adjacent properties east of SAN flows in a westerly direction into Drainage Basin 1.

-Following SAN drainage investigations and map updates, it was determined that Drainage Basin 2 was integrated with Drainage Basin 1, as the flows at the far eastern end of the runway (which contains a storm drain inlet and part of the vehicle service road that circles the perimeter of the airfield) were actually draining to the same outfall in Drainage Basin 1.
-Drainage Basin 2 in the SWMP maps was removed.
-Drainage Basin 2 used to include a lavatory waste disposal facility connected to the sanitary sewer, but this facility has been moved to Drainage Basin 8.
+Drainage Basin 2 was removed from the SWMP maps.
+Following SAN drainage investigations and map updates, it was determined that Drainage Basin 2 was integrated with Drainage Basin 1, because the flows at the far east end of the runway (which contains a storm drain inlet and part of the VSR that circles the perimeter of the airfield) were draining to the same outfall in Drainage Basin 1.
+Drainage Basin 2 previously included a lavatory waste disposal facility connected to the sanitary sewer, but this facility has been moved to Drainage Basin 8.

-Drainage Basin 3 includes a portion of the Rental Car Center (RCC) and the FBO.
-The RCC spans two drainage basins, approximately one third of the parking garage structure is in drainage basin 3, with the remaining two-thirds in Drainage Basin 5.
-The RCC provides passenger automotive transportation to airport customers at one convenient location; it includes a parking garage that can house up to 5,000 vehicles, a customer service area, and a vehicle service station (quick turnaround [QTA] area).
-Only light maintenance is performed at the QTA area, activities include washing and fueling vehicles, oil changes, and tire rotations.
-Fuel, oil, and car wash solution are stored on site to perform vehicle maintenance.
-The RCC was classified as having no potential pollutant sources because the industrial activities performed on site are under the protected cover of the parking garage structure and pose no threat of exposure to storm water.
-As a result, they initially obtained a No Exposure Certification (NEC) and had their own ID number.
+Drainage Basin 3 includes a portion of the Rental Car Center (RCC) and the airside portion of the FBO.
+The RCC spans two drainage basins--approximately one-third of the parking garage structure is in Drainage Basin 3, with the remaining two-thirds in Drainage Basin 5, RCC bus parking and the taxi hold lot were relocated from Drainage Basin 4 to Drainage Basin 3 on the northside because of construction.
+The RCC provides passenger automotive transportation to airport customers at one location; it includes a parking garage that can house up to 5,000 vehicles, a customer service area, and a vehicle service station (quick turnaround [QTA] area).
+Only light maintenance is performed at the QTA area and activities include vehicle washing and fueling, oil changes, and tire rotations.
+Fuel, oil, and car wash solution are stored onsite for vehicle maintenance.
+The RCC was classified as having no potential pollutant sources because the industrial activities onsite are performed under the protected cover of the parking garage structure and pose no threat of exposure to storm water.
+As a result, the RCC initially obtained a No Exposure Certification (NEC) and had their own identification (ID) number.
 Amendment No. 1 incorporated the RCC under the Authority's WDID number and permit coverage.
-No sampling occurs in the RCC's operating area because of its previously held NEC.
-The RCC's NEC ID number was 9 37NEC002567, though this has since been nullified because the RCC is now under the Authority's WDID number.
-To obtain an NEC from the SWRCB, an industrial site must be able to claim no exposure for eleven categories.
-These categories include residuals from machinery, materials/products from past activity, material/product loading/unloading, open/deteriorated/leaking containers, waste material, residuals from ventilation, residuals from spills/leaks, material handling equipment, outdoor storage, private roads/railways, and processed wastewater.
+No sampling occurs in the RCC operating area because of its previously held NEC.
+The RCC's NEC ID number was 9 37NEC002567, though this number has since been nullified because the RCC is now under the Authority's WDID number.
+To obtain an NEC from the SWRCB, an industrial site must be able to claim no exposure for 11 categories; residuals from machinery, materials/products from past activity, material/product loading/unloading, open/deteriorated/leaking containers, waste material, residuals from ventilation, residuals from spills/leaks, material handling equipment, outdoor storage, private roads/railways, and processed wastewater.